Actifio/AGMPowerCLI/UsageExamples.md

 ```

 ## Application Discovery
-To run application discovery againats a host we need to know the host ID and the Appliance ID.
+To run application discovery against a host we need to know the host ID and the Appliance ID.
 Then run this:
 ```
 New-AGMAppDiscovery -hostid 5678 -applianceid 1415071155
 ```